 This error message is mostly seen in mobile devices such as iPhones.
 These error messages are present in Desktop as well but the frequency is very low.
 We analyzed numerous user reports and after doing a detailed analysis, came up with a list of reasons why this issue occurs.

 - Application in an Error State: The mobile application can be in an error state with the network interface.
 A quick refresh of the applications works in this case.

 - Disabled SSL: SSL is a very important security component without which many network connections refuse to work.
 Gmail’s IMAP is one of these and doesn’t work if SSL is disabled (in some cases).

 - Email in an Error State: The email which you have added in your email account has several components and configurations.
 There is a possibility that the configuration files are in an error state and not working properly.
 A re-addition of the email address will fix the issue in this case.

-- Outdated Application: Many major software distributors (Apple, BlackBerry etc.) quickly rushed and released an update which fixed this issue when it occurred in mass scale.
+- Outdated Application: Many major software distributors (Apple, BlackBerry, etc.) quickly rushed and released an update that fixed this issue when it occurred in mass scale.
 If you haven’t updated your application, it is recommended that you do so.

 - Network Error: If there is a network limited at your end, the application will not be able to communicate with the correct servers.

 - Server Outrage: If there is indeed an issue with Google’s servers at the backend, there is nothing you can do except wait for the issue out.
 When the servers get fixed, your email client will automatically start working.